Policies and procedures for international students

 Students are required to complete all assignments, quizzes, tests and exams as identified in the course outlines.
 If, by the end of the term, the student requires additional time to complete their course work then the student may fill in the Request for Time Extension for Completion of Term Work Form (PDF) and submit it to their Program Coordinator for approval.
 This does not apply to Final Exams (see Deferred Exams).

-Current students and alumni must order a transcript through their online Aurora Account.
+Current students and alumni who studied with Extended Education AFTER May 2014 must order their transcripts through their online Aurora Account.
 Payment can be made by credit card (Visa or MasterCard), Interac, and Visa Debit only.

-- Select Request Official Transcript Online – payment by credit card, Interac and Visa Debit only
+5. Select Request Official Transcript Online – Payment by credit card, Interac and Visa Debit only

 Confirmation of Program Completion Prior to Graduation